intel/container-experience-kits/docs/vm_config_guide.md

 ```

 In current case we have machine with 112 CPUs.
 It has 2 sockets with 28 cores.
 Each core has two threads.
 It has 2 NUMA nodes one per socket.
 The first few cores from NUMA node0 we reserve for system.
-By default it is 8.
+By default, it is 8.
 It means 16 CPUs.
-Specifically CPUs 0-7 (the first threads from selected cores) and CPUs 56-63 (the corresponding second threads from selected cores)
+Specifically, CPUs 0-7 (the first threads from selected cores) and CPUs 56-63 (the corresponding second threads from selected cores)
 If we want to assign 8 CPUs to vm-ctrl-1 then we can select next 4 cores, which means CPUs 8-11 and 64-67.
 We need to ensure that all CPUs comes from single NUMA node.
 If we want to assign 16 CPUs to vm-work-1 then we can select next 8 cores from NUMA node0 or select 8 cores from NUMA node1.
 In expert mode example configuration below we've selected 8 cores from NUMA node1, which means CPUs 28-35 and 84-91.

 `emu_cpus` parameter is DEPRECATED and should not be used.
 If it is used then it is ignored and has no effect.
 Emulators CPUs are picked-up automatically.
 The first CPU and the first CPU thread are taken.

 `alloc_all` parameter defines if all available CPUs from VM host will be assigned to current VM.
 Default value is `false`, which means that all unallocated CPUs from single NUMA node will be assigned to current VM.
-If we set parameter value to `true` then NUMA allignment is switched off and all available CPUs from all NUMA nodes on VM host will be assigned to current VM.
+If we set parameter value to `true` then NUMA alignment is switched off and all available CPUs from all NUMA nodes on VM host will be assigned to current VM.
 The alloc_all parameter is used only when 'cpu_total' parameter value is set to '0'
 That option was added to enable full CPU utilization on VM host during performance tests.